Arbogast (magister militum)

 Arbogast or Arbogastes (died 8 September 394) was a Roman army officer of Frankish origin.
 He won distinction in the service of the emperor Gratian, and was subsequently entrusted by Theodosius I with the guardianship of the underage Valentinian II.
-The death of Valentinian in mysterious circumstances, and the rise of the controversial Eugenius, led to a civil war in which Arbogast perished.
+After the death of Valentinian under suspicious circumstances, and the subsequent elevation of Eugenius to Augustus of the Western Roman Empire by Arbogast, a civil war ensued in which both Eugenius and Arbogast perished.

 Early career

 John of Antioch records details about Arbogast's family that are uncorroborated by any other sources and are thus doubted by some historians.
 He says Bauto was Arbogast's father, and Richomeres was his uncle.
 Although all these men were Franks, this does not mean they were related, and perhaps John of Antioch, writing from the Eastern Empire well after these events took place, mistakenly assumed they were.
-Zosimus, without ascribing a familial relationship, says Arbogast and Bauto were both "Franks by birth, exceedingly well-disposed to the Romans, completely immune to bribes, and outstanding as regards to warfare in brain and brawn".
+Zosimus, without ascribing a familial relationship, says Arbogast and Bauto were both "Franks by birth, exceedingly well-disposed to the Romans, completely immune to bribes, and outstanding as regards warfare in brain and brawn".

 Arbogast first appears in the historical record in 381, when Gratian, the emperor of the western Roman Empire, sent him to accompany the army which Bauto was leading into the Balkans to aid the eastern Empire in the Gothic War.
-At this point Bauto was probably already a magister militum, and Arbogast was some kind of deputy commander, although we do not know of a specific title for him.
+At this point Bauto was probably already a magister militum, and Arbogast was some kind of deputy commander, although whether he had a specific title or not remains unknown.
 The combined western and eastern armies defeated the Gothic leader Fritigern, pushing his forces out of Macedonia and Thessaly towards Thrace in lower Moesia where the raids had begun, and ultimately aided the establishment of a peace treaty with the Goths in 382.
 Bauto and Arbogast then returned to Gratian in Mediolanum.